Kenny2github/skule-bylaws/bylaw-3.md

 1. The Election Appeals Committee shall report to the Board of Directors all matters brought to them and any recommended action.
 1. The Election Appeals Committee's jurisdiction on any appeal shall be limited to the election(s) which the appeal concerns.
 1. The Election Appeals Committee (EAC) shall consider those arguments submitted to them by the Office of Returning Officers (ORO) and the appellant.
 Other relevant parties, as determined by the EAC, may be given reasonable opportunity to submit additional arguments and evidence.
 1. Any ruling of the Election Appeals Committee that upholds the ruling of the CRO in part or in full, or grants the requests of the appellant in part or in full shall be binding, unless opposed by a fourth-fifths majority vote of the Board, with at least a simple majority of the total membership of the Board voting to oppose.
-Members of the Election Appeals Committee and other members of the Board barred from voting by the Speaker will not be included in the total membership count.
+Members of the Election Appeals Committee and other Directors of the Board barred from voting by the Speaker will not be included in the total membership count.
-   1. In the event the four-fifths threshold falls below the simple majority of the total membership of the Board due to absence of members of the Board, the Speaker shall table the motion to a special meeting where a higher number of Board members may be present.
+   1. In the event the four-fifths threshold falls below the simple majority of the total membership of the Board due to absence of Directors of the Board, the Speaker shall table the motion to a special meeting where a higher number of Board members may be present.
 1. Any other ruling of the Election Appeals Committee shall be binding unless opposed by a regular motion of the Board
 1. Any recommendation of the Election Appeals Committee that does not pertain directly to the submitted Appeal, or any ruling beyond its jurisdiction shall not be binding.